sudhipv/stochasticPoisson/README.md

 3. .vtu files inside ./output folder.

-# Instructions to run stochastic Poisson in cluster

-1. Use the given batch script : runff_beluga_withparam.sh given inside folder ./cluster/.
-Note this requires FreeFEM to be installed in the cluster.

-# Please refer to the article and the repository if you use this code
+# Please cite the article and the repository if you use this code